 Wood Ash Wood ash can help in lawn growth when spread in a thin layer.
 It doesn't help your compost pile so best to leave it out.
 If completely COLD, wood ash may be disposed of as trash.
 It's a potential tremendous fire hazard for trash trucks and the landfill so be sure that the ash is STONE COLD.

 Wrapping Paper Most wrapping paper is recyclable EXCEPT Mylar (shiny plastic foil), metallic foil, paper with glitter or felt.
 Remove ribbons and bows before recycling.
 Better yet, flatten out the paper and reuse it along with ribbons and bows.
-Better yet, use paper grocery bags or newspaper for wrapping gifts.
+Best yet, use paper grocery bags or newspaper for wrapping gifts.

 Yard Waste The District recommends composting yard wastes whenever possible.
 See “Leaves, Grass, and Other Yard Wastes.”